Graham · Cairngorms

 Mount Blair — common questions

-- Mount Blair is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 610m of ascent and takes most walkers 4-7 hours.
+- Mount Blair carries a 4/5 (challenging) grade on the OutdoorSCOT scale.
+Count on about 14km, 610m of ascent and a 4-7 hour day on the standard route.
 Terrain: A continuous quad track on managed grouse moor for the whole ascent.

-- Where do I park for Mount Blair?
+- Where should I park to climb Mount Blair?

-- Standard parking is at NO163635 near Perth.
+- Standard parking is at NO163635.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Mount Blair are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.